SpeedyZ500/pytest-instructions/README.md

     python3 -m venv .venv
     ```

-This creates a hidden directory called `.venv` in your project folder containing a standalone Python environment.
+This creates a hidden directory called `.venv` in your working directory containing a standalone Python environment.

 ### 0.2 Activate your Virtual Environment